kyla100/AboutMe/README.md

     * I helped write the application for the 2021 Lake Oswego Municipal Grant for $5000
     * Our Sponsorship : <https://bit.ly/3aYgmYh>
     * Our Food Donation : <https://bit.ly/3aTWaXk>
-* As treasurer for this event, I wrote and filed the application for the 2022 Lake Oswego Municipal Grant and was awarded $10,000 (double of 2021's) for the future 2022-2023 cultural fair
+* As treasurer, I applied for the 2022 Lake Oswego Municipal Grant and was awarded $10,000 (double of 2021's) for the future 2022-2023 cultural fair
 * We are filing for a Non-Profit Organization status for AASU.
 * We hold general weekly meetings + occasional special school wide cultural meetings/events (Zoom meetings during 20-21 school year)